 There were moments when my mind was as still as an ancient pond.
 But at other times I kept wandering around, thinking mostly about trivia, the past, and the future.

-In Buddhism this phenomena is called “The Monkey Mind” – it catches the next branch and jumps from one thought to the other.
-The venerable Goenka told us that “the mind doesn’t like to live in the present” (implication being that that’s exactly where it should be).
+In Buddhism this phenomenon is called “The Monkey Mind” – it catches the next branch and jumps from one thought to the other.
+The venerable Goenka told us that “the mind doesn’t like to live in the present” (the implication being that that’s exactly where it should be).

 I thought it was a great insight because I glimpsed how through constant thinking, the ego holds power over us.
 I also complained to my instructor that sometimes I cannot stop the flood of thoughts and that today was worse than yesterday.
 He told me that it wasn’t worse – it was different.

 Just observe – calmly, patiently and persistently – you are bound to be successful

 After two days of the breathing meditation, I started realizing when thoughts appeared in my mind, and it was easier and easier to come back to the present.
 It was great because finally, through direct experience I’ve learned that we spend most of our lives “thinking without knowing that we’re thinking”.
 We identify with our thoughts instead of witnessing them as by-products of consciousness, and that’s one of the causes of suffering.